longhl104/PawfectMatch/ShelterHub/Longhl104.ShelterHub/README.md

 - Internal endpoints require the `X-Internal-API-Key` header
 - This is used for service-to-service communication
 - The Identity service uses this to create shelter admin profiles during registration

+## Caching

+### Pet Statistics Caching
+- Pet statistics are cached in memory for 10 minutes with a 5-minute sliding expiration
+- Cache is automatically invalidated when pets are created, updated, or deleted
+- The `fromCache` field in the response indicates if data was retrieved from cache
+- Cache keys are based on shelter ID: `shelter-pet-stats:{shelterId}`

+### Pet Count Caching
+- Pet counts (used for pagination) are cached in memory for 5 minutes with a 2-minute sliding expiration
+- Cache includes filter-specific counts (status, species, name, breed)
+- Cache is automatically invalidated when pets are created, updated, or deleted
+- Cache keys include all filter parameters for accurate results

 ## Data Models